zahiraaminu/Model-for-Predicting-Housing-Price-/README.md

 The model would learn from the data and be able to predict the median housing price in any district, given all other attributes.

-The CRISP-DM framework was used and the project was split according to the 6 phases of the framework:
+The CRISP-DM framework was used, and the project was split according to the 6 phases of the framework:
 1. Business Understanding
 2. Data Understanding
 3. Data Preparation